A fairly eventful few days since Pasto.

 +

-— the people constant noise
+the people constant

-beaches to mountains wine is expensive
+beaches to mountains wine

 cheap beer rooms without windows